abdrahmansoltan/Learning-Notes/JavaScript/06-JS-Modules & task-runners.md

 > More on modules here -> [Modules & Bundlers](../DEV/Modules%20%26%20Bundlers.md)

+Modules let us split big codebases into multiple small files that can be loaded and executed on demand.

-A **module** is just a file.
+- A **module** is just a file.
 One script is one module.
 As simple as that.
 - Modules can load each other and use special directives export and import to interchange functionality, call functions of one module from another one:

   - `export` keyword labels variables and functions that should be accessible from outside the current module.